kuzzleio/kuzzle/doc/2/guides/getting-started/7-create-new-controllers/index.md

 The Kuzzle API is composed of **actions grouped in controllers**.
 A controller is a logical container that groups several actions together.

-Each action receives a [Request object](/core/2/some-link) in parameter and is in charge of returning a result which will be transmitted in the response.
+Each action receives a [Request object](/core/2/some-link) argument, and is in charge of returning a result which will be transmitted in the response.

 ## Register a new Controller